 It Will Never Happen to Me.

 Think again.
-Back pain can happen to anyone, but there are some things which increase your risk of having it turn into chronic pain.
+Back pain can happen to anyone, but there are some things which increase your risk of having it turn into Complex Regional Pain Syndrome.
 The older you get, the more likely you are to experience back pain.
 This could be due to being overweight, not getting enough exercise, sitting at a desk all day, or injuring your back by lifting or straining in the wrong ways.

 If You Have Bad Back Pain It Means I Have Severe Back Damage.